-15 greatest African warriors
+20 famous African warriors

 Even though many Egyptian pharaohs have faded into oblivion over thousands of years since their rule, one Hatshepsut has maintained her mark to date.
 Despite being a woman, she is the longest-reigning woman pharaoh from 1472 BC till her demise in 1458 BC.

-Hatshepsut is among the female warriors that were well educated.
+Hatshepsut is among the African female warriors that were well educated.
 During her reign, she managed to increase the wealth of Egypt by developing vital trade routes.
 Moreover, she also managed to construct and commission several buildings, statues, and monuments.

 2. Yaa Asantewaa

 Yaa Asantewaa is a heroic warrior queen who ruled over the Ashanti Kingdom in Ghana.
 She is remembered for her role in leading the army that fought against the British invasion.
 During that time, the Golden Stool was one of the most significant possessions of the Ashanti tribe.
-When Fredrick Hodgson, a British Governor, demanded that he wanted to sit on the stool and own it, it angered the Ashanti community.
+Therefore, when Fredrick Hodgson, a British Governor, demanded that he sit on the stool and own it, it angered the Ashanti community.
 For this reason, under the directive of Yaa Asantewaa, the Ashanti managed to fight and win against the British.
-Yaa was later exiled to the Seychelles, where she stayed until her death.
+Yaa was later exiled to Seychelles, where she stayed until her death.

 3. Almamy Suluku